 - Lump sum: One time investment.

 If you do not have big amount of money to invest, then SIP is the best way to start investing in mutual fund as it average out your risk and profit.
-Do not save money to invest one time.
+Do not wait till you save money to invest one time.
 Start SIP as early in your life as possible.
 Read my previous blog to understand benefit of starting early by clicking here.

 As we start earning, most of us do not have long term financial goals due to which we spent almost whole monthly income on trivial things such as shopping, outing, movies, expensive accessories and parting with friends and family.
 Since we have no financial liabilities at that age, we are not interested in saving and investing.
 Even our elders do not motivate us for investing; only few fortunate people may differ!
 Some of us start saving though for short term goals like marriage, honeymoon, car or bike etc. But no one think about investing at the age of 21 to 25 when we start earning.